Parth-Chouhan/URL-Shortener/README.md

-requirements.txt	Lists the Python packages required by the project .env.example	Template showing the required environment variables .gitignore	Prevents sensitive and unnecessary files from being committed 🔄 Application Workflow
+requirements.txt	Lists the Python packages required by the project .env.example	Template showing the required environment variables .gitignore	Prevents sensitive and unnecessary files from being committed

+### 🔄 Application Workflow

-The application follows a simple request-and-redirect workflow.
+The application follows a simple request-and-redirect workflow:

                          USER
                            │